 Get a personnummer (personal tax number)

-As a foreigner, you need your tax number.
-After you receive your decision for your visa, you need to go to Skatteverket (tax agency) in person, and apply for the personnummer.
+As a foreigner, you need a tax number.
+When you receive your decision for your visa, it’s important to go to Skatteverket (tax agency) in person, and apply for the personnummer.
 This will be the key to unlock pretty much every opportunity in Sweden.